Section 5.2

 “Hard but not impossible”

 A second reason is simply one of identification.
 How will they know you are who you say you are ?
 Resemblance to a photograph on a passport or driving licence seems hardly enough to end the life of an individual you may not have met until the day before.
 The police may require positive identification of the body and there is no stronger way of getting that right than by the word of a close relative.
+This problem can usually be overcome by the provision of dental records, certified by your own dentist.
+Most dentists feel obliged to ask the reason, but there is no obligation upon the patient to explain why.

-If you have travelled on your own, Lifecircle always ask for detailed dental records formally authenticated by your own dentist.
-So does Dignitas.
 There is a third reason, too.
 The emotional impact on your family is likely to be much more manageable if they have been involved right until the end.

 Read Next Section >